kingsleyeyo24/Payroll-Automation/README.md

 This is the data we got.
 It’s ugly and messy, so we’re going to fix it.

 Next, I converted the dataset into a table and applied a purple theme to match the company’s colors.
-I reformatted columns like **DateOfBirth, HireDate, TerminationDate, and LastPromotion** into proper date types and added placeholders where needed.
+I reformatted columns like DateOfBirth, HireDate, TerminationDate, and LastPromotion into proper date types and added placeholders where needed.

-Still within **General Data**, I changed columns such as **JobLevel, EmploymentType, PayFrequency, BenefitPlan, and IsActive** into dropdown lists for easier data entry and consistency.
+Still within General Data, I changed columns such as JobLevel, EmploymentType, PayFrequency, BenefitPlan, and IsActive into dropdown lists for easier data entry and consistency.

 <img width="1366" height="484" alt="Image" src="https://github.com/user-attachments/assets/d2dc8a91-a63f-484b-9df9-1f10cc528da7" />

 As you can see, our data is already starting to look much better.
 The dataset is already quite clean except for a few blank cells, so we can skip extensive cleaning and move straight to calculations.

+# Employee Master Data
 As requested by the client, I created three new sheets.
-The first is **Employee Master Data**, which contains mostly static personal and employment details that rarely change.
+The first is Employee Master Data, which contains mostly static personal and employment details that rarely change.
 The columns include:
-**EmployeeID, FirstName, LastName, Email, PhoneNumber, DateOfBirth, Gender, MaritalStatus, SSN, JobTitle, JobLevel, Department, EmploymentType, HireDate, TerminationDate, CompanyHireDate, LastPromotionDate, StreetAddress, City, State, ZipCode, IBAN, RoutingNumber, and BankAccountNumber.**
+EmployeeID, FirstName, LastName, Email, PhoneNumber, DateOfBirth, Gender, MaritalStatus, SSN, JobTitle, JobLevel, Department, EmploymentType, HireDate, TerminationDate, CompanyHireDate, LastPromotionDate, StreetAddress, City, State, ZipCode, IBAN, RoutingNumber, and BankAccountNumber.

-For the **EmployeeID** column, I used the formula
+For the EmployeeID column, I used the formula
 ```excel
 ='General Data'!A2
 ```